R0land013/easy-mvp/README.md

 Here the instance variables of the presenter must be initialized.
 Also you must create the instance of the view that corresponds to the presenter.
-Once created, the view instance must be set with the **_set_view(view)** method, from this way the view is made accessible to the rest of the classes in **easy-mvp environment**.
+Once created, the view instance must be set with the **_set_view(view)** method, from this way the view is made accessible to the rest of the classes in **easy_mvp environment**.
 The view can be obtained with the **get_view** method of **AbstractPresenter**, if it was set by **_set_view(view)** first.